RoberthCorrea/Tools_for_bug_bounty/README.md

 ## Tools for bug bounty

 ```
-This project install some tools to help me and everyone else easily install some common stuff.
+This project installs some common bug_bounty tools, to make installing the tools easier.
 ```
 ## Requirements: